RickStrahl/MarkdownMonster/Readme.md

 * Save rendered output as HTML and PDF documents
 * Print rendered output to printer or PDF documents

-#### File Operations
-* Editor remembers open documents by default (optional)
-* Auto-Save and Auto-Backup support
-* Integrated folder browser
-* Save files with encryption
-* File and Folder Browser
-* Drag and drop from Explorer and Folder Browser

 #### Editing Features
 * Smartly select and embed images from disk or URL
 * Paste images from Clipboard at cursor